githubteacher/developers-august-2016/README.md

 # GitHub for Developers

-Welcome to the afternoon session of GitHub for Developers.
+Welcome to GitHub for Developers.

 ### Facilitators